 Review wake on LAN prerequisites

-Please review the following conditions before using the Wake-on-LAN feature.
+Please review the following conditions before using the Wake-on-LAN (WOL) feature.
 Each computer and network is different, so be sure you test the process with each device you want to wake up before using WOL in production.

 - Your network interface can broadcast WOL network packets.
 An ethernet connection is necessary in some cases, as there are some old wireless drivers and devices that do not broadcast this traffic correctly, causing the operation to fail.